Prerequisites for MIGs

 for N in $(seq 0 7); do

-gcloud beta compute networks subnets create RDMA_NAME_PREFIX-mrdma-sub-$N \
+gcloud compute networks subnets create RDMA_NAME_PREFIX-mrdma-sub-$N \

 --network=RDMA_NAME_PREFIX-mrdma \